Mac OS X

 By © 2005-2014 G. BALLARD, a professional Mac work-flow consultant in San Diego, CA

-This Apple Macintosh informational how to perform basic and advanced general maintenance, hard drive and system back ups and troubleshooting guide is a free tutorial about Mac OS-X 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion, 10.6 Snow Leopard, 10.5 Leopard, OS10.4 Tiger, 10.3 Panther, 10.2 Jaguar, Operating Systems on the generation 2007 2008 2009 2010 2011 2012 2013 2014 Mac Pros desktops, iMacs, G4, and generation five G5 Altivec CPU workstations, including dual core quad core eight core processors quad processors 12-core Macbook Pro laptops Intel-based Intel Xeon Mac Pro IntelXeon MacPro computers.
+This Apple Macintosh informational how to perform basic and advanced general maintenance, hard drive and system back ups and troubleshooting guide is a free tutorial about Mac OS-X 10.10 Yosemite, 10.9 Mavericks, 10.8 Mountain Lion, 10.7 Lion, 10.6 Snow Leopard, 10.5 Leopard, OS10.4 Tiger, 10.3 Panther, 10.2 Jaguar, Operating Systems on the next generation 2014 2013 2012 2007 2008 2009 2010 2011 Mac Pros desktops, iMacs, and generation five G5 Altivec CPU workstations, including dual core quad core eight core processors quad processors 12-core Macbook Pro laptops Intel-based Intel Xeon Mac Pro IntelXeon MacPro computers.

 |"Intellectuals solve problems, geniuses prevent them."